 Other incentives for doing business include those for labor: grants for creating new jobs, pre-hiring training and raising the qualification of employees and also those related to research and development activities.

 We invite you to reach out to our agents who specialize in company formation in Latvia to find out more about the manner in which these tax exemptions apply and which companies can qualify.

 Annual reporting requirements in Latvia

 The Annual Accounts and Consolidated Annual Accounts Act are the available sources of regulation for preparing and submitting the annual accounts.
-The types of companies that are expected to comply with these are the commercial companies, the cooperative companies, the European interest grouping and other European commercial companies registered in Latvia.
+The types of companies that are expected to comply with these are the commercial companies, the cooperative companies and other European commercial companies registered in Latvia.
 Companies are classified into four categories for accounting purposes and if two out of the three existing criteria are met two years in a row, then that company can be reclassified accordingly.
 The classification criteria include the net revenue, the total balance sheet and the average number of employees per a given financial year.

 Latvia has much to offer to foreign investors, starting with a good geographical location and advanced transport infrastructure, followed by an attractive trade and customs policy and a generally welcoming and supportive business environment.
-Business owners have access both to a welcoming business climate but also to a large number of skilled employees.
+Business owners have access both to a welcoming business climate and also to a large number of skilled employees.
 Latvia offers all of the key elements for developing a new company into a successful business.

 The top foreign direct investments in Latvia are in the following sectors: the services and the financial sector, retail and wholesale, real estate, manufacturing, agriculture, construction, transportation as well as professional and consulting services and other activities.